Dwalden2021/1600_Final/HTML2.md

 ```

 ###Button
-Next we will add a button to the body section of the page as well as a label "Click Me".
+Next, we will add a button to the body section of the page as well as a label "Click Me".
 The button will be a submit button.
 The code will look like this:
 ```html
 <!DOCTYPE html>
 <html>